CodeKommissar/The-WebDev-Blog/content/html/text.md

       </body>
     </html>

+Done, we solve the problem!
+Now our text is semantic enough for our HTML document.
+`<h1>` is the element for a "*level 1 heading*" and that is what "Hello World!" just became: The main heading of our page.

-Save your file (Ctrl + S) and refresh your browser, you should now be seeing "Hello World!" bolded and with a bigger font size.
-That is a **heading**.
+Save your file (Ctrl + S) and refresh your browser, you should now be seeing your text **bold** and with a <span id="bigger">bigger font size</span>.

-Did you notice that the words "Hello World!" are displayed, but the `<h1>` and `</h1>` tags that surround them doesn't show up anywhere in the browser?
-That's exactly what HTML does; It takes elements in the form of code (the `<h1>Hello World!</h1>` that you wrote) and it returns their graphical representation to show in the browser.
+Did you notice that the content inside of the element ("Hello World!" in my case) is displayed, but the `<h1>` and `</h1>` tags that surround them doesn't show up anywhere in the browser?
+That's exactly what the browser does with HTML; It takes elements in the form of code (`<h1>Hello World!</h1>`) and it returns their graphical representation to display it.

 ### Headings

-Headings come in six "types" and their job is to act as a "title" in your body; They should shortly describe what is below them.
+Headings come in six "levels" and their job is to kind of act as "titles" inside the body of your page.

 Here are the six available headings in action: